In this article we’ll cover:

 ⇒ It’s a sure thing!
 Disney does not allow guests to reserve ECVs and wheelchairs in advance, and they sometimes run out of them.
 When you rent from an outside company you’ll have peace of mind knowing that you’ll definitely have your wheelchair/ECV.

 When renting from Disney, you only have use of the wheelchair or ECV where you rented it, on that day.
 The one exception is when you’re park hopping (visiting more than one of the 4 main parks in the same day), but it’s not a guarantee that you’ll get a replacement ECV or wheelchair when you hop to a new park because Disney can run out.

 How do I pick a non-Disney Wheelchair Rental Company?

 There are many choices within the Orlando area.
 Some of these companies are full-service medical supply providers and can rent wheelchairs, ECVs and other medical equipment.
-All of these companies below will deliver the wheelchair or ECV to your Disney area hotel (there may be some exceptions so verify this with your wheelchair company), and they’ll pick it up when you’re done.
-Only 5 of them are Featured Providers and can pick up and deliver if you’re not there.
+All of these companies below will deliver the wheelchair or ECV to your Disney area hotel (there may be some exceptions, so verify this with your wheelchair company), and they’ll pick it up when you’re done.

 Buena Vista Scooter Rentals

 Our readers get a FREE ACCESSORY with rental there!
 Choose a FREE REAR BASKET, CUP HOLDER OR CANE HOLDER with scooter rental.
 MENTION THE DISCOUNT CODE “DIZABLED“.